wScottSh/text-adventure-engine/README.md

   - Add interacting with other players
   - add real-time elements on timers

-This is idea is one I scribbled some ideas about in 2012, but originally didn't have the skills to implement.
+I originally scribbled some ideas for this game in 2012, but didn't have the skills to implement it at the time.
 Feel free to dig through the few pages of jotted notes to get a feel for the original idea here:

 ### [Twitter Text Adventure on Evernote](https://www.evernote.com/shard/s23/sh/66d95a0b-6a96-445a-b115-b7ddd46d113f/0448409f567394fdff292976fde3726b)
 ![First Page of Twitter Text Adventure](https://www.evernote.com/shard/s23/sh/66d95a0b-6a96-445a-b115-b7ddd46d113f/0448409f567394fdff292976fde3726b/res/9335dfc9-6084-4baa-87d7-7a1bf733e9b8/ScanSnap0056.jpg?resizeSmall&width=832)